(n) Provisions, Contingent Liabilities and Contingent Assets

 The matter was referred to GST Council by Indian Sugar Mills Association in July 2017 and thereafter same was followed up by reminders from time to time, however, in view of difference of opinion, GST Council has referred the matter to Advocate General of India for his opinion.

-V. Electricity Duty on captive consumption
+IV.
+Electricity Duty on captive consumption

 On 13 April 2015, by notification, the Government of Maharashtra had increased the electricity duty levied on Captive Power consumed from 30 paise to 120 paise per unit which was challenged by Captive Power Producers Association before the Bombay High Court.
 The Bombay High Court vide its Order dated 5.7.2016 restrained the Govt. from taking any coercive action for recovery against the Petitioner or charging further interest until further order.
-Company has made provision of ' 308 Lakhs over the years on account of incremental duty of 90 paise which is unpaid.
+Company has made provision of INR 459 Lakhs over the years on account of incremental duty of 90 paise which is unpaid.
 Interest on this unpaid amount is not ascertainable.

+V. Cross Subsidy Surcharges to HESCOM

+The Company filed a writ petition on February 28, 2022 in the Dharwad High Court; to issue an appropriate writ order or direction declaring that HESCOM is not authorised to collect cross subsidy surcharge as the HESCOM does not have license to charge the same under the Electricity Act 2003 or any of the order or regulation passed.

 VI.
-Cross Subsidy Surcharges to HESCOM

-The Company filed a writ petition on February 28, 2022 in the Dharwad high court; to issue an appropriate writ order or direction declaring that HESCOM is not authorised to collect cross subsidy surcharge as the HESCOM does not have license to charge the same under the Electricity Act 2003 or any of the order or regulation passed.

-VII.
 Custom Duty for import of Denatured Ethyl Alcohol

 The company had received a show cause cum demand notice dated 24th June 2021 for payment of 480 Lakhs towards differential custom duty on import (Difference between 5% and 2.5%) of Denatured ethyl alcohol.